sgoldenlab/simba/docs/unsupervised.md

 In the `EMBEDDING DIRECTORY:` selection box, select the to the directory where you saved your dimensionality reduction models in Step 2.

-In the `SAVE DIRECTORY` selection box, select the path to a folder where the clusring models should be saved. *NOTE THAT THIS FOLDER **HAS TO BE** AN EMTY DIRECTORY*
+In the `SAVE DIRECTORY` selection box, select the path to a folder where the clusring models should be saved. *NOTE THAT THIS FOLDER **HAS TO BE** AN EMPTY DIRECTORY*

 In the `ALGORITHM` dropdown, select which algorithm to use to perform clustring.
 In this tutorial, we will select `HDBSCAN`.

 In the `GRID SEARCH HYPERPARAMETERS` sub-menu there are three list-boxes (`ALPHA`, `MIN CLUSTER SIZE`, `EPSILON` and `MIN SAMPLES`).
 Just as for dimensionality reduction models (and [supervised ML models](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-7-train-machine-model)), clustering models accepts a set of hyper-parameters.
 The values you see inserted into these list-boxes when opening the `DIMENSIONALITY REDUCTION MODELS: FIT` window are the [default values]([https://umap-learn.readthedocs.io/en/latest/parameters.html](https://hdbscan.readthedocs.io/en/latest/parameter_selection.html)) of the algorithm python package.
 SimBA will create as many models as there are products of the values in the four listboxes `ALPHA`, `MIN CLUSTER SIZE`, `EPSILON` and `MIN SAMPLES`.
 When filled in, click the RUN button.
 You can follow the progress in the terminal and the main window of SimBA.
-Once, complete, one pickled file for each model will be saved in the folder selected in the SAVE DIRECTORY selection box.
+Once complete, one pickled file for each model will be saved in the folder selected in the SAVE DIRECTORY selection box.

 ### STEP 4